-- Individual Legal Notices: These may take the form of a signed copy of the letter sent along with either a mailing list or certified mailing receipts. - Newspaper Notice: The newspaper publication should be published in the legal notices section of a prominent local newspaper with circulation throughout the impacted communities.
+- Individual Legal Notices: These may take the form of a signed copy of the letter sent along with either a mailing list or certified mailing receipts. - Newspaper Notice: The newspaper notice should be published in the legal notices section of a prominent local newspaper with circulation throughout the impacted communities.
 Only one publication date is needed.

-According to 44 CFR 65.7, floodway revisions require submitting a copy of the public notice distributed by the community, stating its intent to revise the regulatory floodway or a statement by the community that it has notified all affected property owners and affected adjacent jurisdictions.
-Therefore, newspaper publications notice for a floodway revision must be coordinated by or on behalf of the community.
-Individual property owner notifications for floodway revisions must either be on community letterhead or a written statement must be provided by the community to confirm "all affected property owners have been notified of the floodway revision."
+According to 44 CFR 65.7, floodway revisions require submitting a copy of the public notice distributed by the community stating its intent to revise the regulatory floodway, or a statement by the community that it has notified all affected property owners and affected adjacent jurisdictions.
+Therefore, a newspaper notice for a floodway revision must be coordinated by or on behalf of the community.
+Individual property owner notifications for floodway revisions must either be on community letterhead or the community must provide a written statement to confirm "all affected property owners have been notified of the floodway revision."

-If the floodway is not being revised and all BFE and/or SFHA increases are on property owned by the requester, property owner notification is not required if:
+When the floodway is not being revised and all BFE and/or SFHA increases are on property owned by the requester, property owner notification is not required if:

-- 1. The property owner has signed MT-2 Form 1; and - 2.
+- 1. The property owner has signed MT-2 Form 1. - 2.
 The certifying engineer confirms in writing all adversely impacted property is owned by the requester.